Why Committed Stock Is Vital to Multi-Channel Merchants

 What Is Committed Stock?

 “Committed” stock designates inventory that a customer has bought and paid for but is yet to be fulfilled.
-With inventory constantly moving, setting aside this quantity increases visibility into what’s on hand and available for sale.
+With inventory constantly moving, setting aside this committed quantity increases visibility into what’s on hand and available for sale.
+It also helps manage stock in the channel more accurately, reducing the chances of errors.

 It’s the closest quantity to live inventory you can measure, which is especially helpful for businesses that use third-party logistics providers (3PLs) for distribution.

 It shows you how many goods are allocated to orders or are being transported to other locations.
-Monitoring committed stock gives you a more precise indication of your inventory so you can maintain accurate counts.
+Monitoring committed stock gives you a more precise indication of your inventory so you can maintain accurate counts and prevent overselling.

 Why Is Committed Stock Important in Ecommerce?

-However, as you grow, your brand reputation hinges on correctly utilizing committed stock to enhance your buyer experience and internal operations.
+However, as you grow, your brand reputation hinges on correctly utilizing committed stock to enhance your buyer experience and internal operations, while also helping you prevent overselling.

 Here are a few key reasons tracking committed stock is critical in every ecommerce business.